aditidalvi/BUS-BOOKING-SYSTEM-/README.md

 It consists of customer/users module.
 There is no admin module.
 It consists of 4 modules -
-BOOK TICKET
+BOOK TICKET,
-SHOW TICKET
+SHOW TICKET,
-PRINT TICKET
+PRINT TICKET,
-CANCELLATION OF TICKET
+CANCELLATION OF TICKET.